Exercise For Coronary Artery Disease

 FOR MORE INFORMATION

-An excellent book on this topic is Take A Load Off Your Heart by Joseph C. Piscatella and Barry A. Franklin, PhD.
+An older book on this topic that is also very good is Take A Load Off Your Heart by Joseph C. Piscatella and Barry A. Franklin, PhD.
 Although it gets a little technical, Piscatella and Franklin do a thorough job of describing the various factors that come into play when calculating one’s risk for a heart attack.
 Also, it contains dozens of charts and tables that you can use to calculate and improve your heart health.
 It is reviewed in our Book Reviews section.

 Another book is "Dr. Dean Ornish's Program For Reversing Heart Disease", originally published in 1990.
 It provides the foundation for a lifestyle free of coronary artery disease.